cyphergames/UltraLiteDB/README.md

 ## So what's still there?

 - A very fast way to save, load and update BSON-encoded data into a compact, encrypted, managable single file.
-- Basic queries on the primary key (all, less than, greater than, between, in)
+- Basic queries on the primary key and user-created indexes (all, less than, greater than, between, in, etc)
 - Simple API similar to MongoDB
 - File format compatibility with LiteDB
 - 100% C# code for .NETStandard 2.0 Unity preset in a single DLL (less than 123kb)